coderamen666/srd-v3.5-md/epic/epic-spells.md

 fire, or sonic.
 Each round, the spell absorbs the first 5 points of damage the creature would otherwise take from the specified energy type, regardless of whether the source of damage is natural or magical.
-The spell protects the recipient's equipment as well.
+The spell protects the recipient’s equipment as well.
 For each additional point of protection, increase the Spellcraft DC by +1.

 A ward against a specific type of creature prevents bodily contact from